sithart/short_notes_on_machine_learning/content/python/data_visualization/matplotlib_simple_scatterplot.md

 # Create a scatterplot of,
             # attacker size in year 298 as the x axis
 plt.scatter(df['attacker_size'][df['year'] == 298],
-            # attacker size in year 298 as the y axis
+            # defender size in year 298 as the y axis
             df['defender_size'][df['year'] == 298],
             # the marker as
             marker='x',